Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 <!-- ### [2.4.1.](#rfc.section.2.4.1) [Requests to the Protected Resource](#RequestsToProtectedResource) -->
 ### Requests to the Protected Resource

 Clients SHOULD send bearer tokens passed in the Authentication header as defined by [[rfc6750]] .
-Clients MAY use the form-parameter or query-parameter methods in [[rfc6750]] .
+Clients MAY use the form-parameter ~~or query-parameter~~ method~~s~~ in [[rfc6750]] .
 Authorized requests MUST be made over TLS, and clients MUST validate the protected resource server's certificate.

 An example of an OAuth-protected call to the OpenID Connect UserInfo endpoint, sending the token in the Authorization header, follows: